 Too many snacks, large meal portions, decreased activity—these poor habits are not only unhealthy, they may affect academic performance.
-A study from the National Institutes of Health found a correlation between eating regular meals, including breakfast and a higher consumption of fruit, with higher academic achievement.
-Another study from the Journal of American College Health found that students' current GPA increased significantly with the number of days that they reported eating breakfast.
+A 2020 study published in the Journal of American College Health (JACH) found that healthy eating is a factor in higher academic achievement among college students.

-As you start an academic program, these statistics should encourage you to remember to eat well to give yourself the best chance at success.
-As a busy working person, it’s a bigger challenge, but can be accomplished by following a few helpful tips.
+These studies reinforce what most of us know: eating well offers you the best chance at success.
+As a busy college student, eating healthy is a bigger challenge, but it can be accomplished by following a few helpful tips.

 Nutrition Tips for Busy College Students

-Busy people, especially those who are jumping from task to task, don’t have a lot of time to prepare and eat healthy meals.
-That’s why it’s helpful to have a quick list of ideas to maintain healthy eating.
+Busy people don’t have a lot of time to prepare and eat healthy meals.
+It can be helpful to have a quick list of ideas to maintain healthy eating.

-- Use smaller plates: This tip will help you with portion control.
-You may not realize how much food you’re actually eating on larger plates.
-By staying away from oversized bowls, glasses, plates, and mugs, you’re better able to avoid excess calories.
+Using a smaller plate for your food can help you with portion control.
+On larger plates, you may not realize how much food you’re actually eating.
+By staying away from oversized bowls, glasses, plates, and mugs, you may avoid eating excess calories.

 Smart Foods for Quick Nutrition

-Some foods will give you a brain or health boost, so you should weave them into your day, beginning with a good breakfast of oatmeal with blueberries, and ending with a dinner of salmon and vegetables.
+Some foods can give your brain or health a boost.
+Weave them into your day, beginning with a good breakfast of oatmeal with blueberries.
+Try ending it with a dinner of salmon and vegetables.

-- Dark green vegetables: Asparagus, broccoli, brussels sprouts, and spinach all provide folate, which, according to the NIH, appears crucial to brain function.
-A good mix of veggies will give you a variety of nutrients.
+Asparagus, broccoli, brussels sprouts, and spinach provide folate and vitamins that are good for brain health.
+Aim to eat six or more greens every week.
+A good mix of veggies will also give you a variety of nutrients.

-- Salmon: This oily fish is one of the best sources of brain-enriching omega-3 fatty acids.
-The American Heart Association recommends two 3.5-ounce servings of fish per week.
+Salmon is an oily fish that is one of the best sources of brain-enriching omega-3 fatty acids.
+The American Heart Association recommends eating two 3.5-ounce servings of fish per week.